Ruling the flats and the climbs

 At the rear, you'll notice a two-cross lacing pattern on both sides.
 HED did this for a simple reason — with ever-stiffer frames, the force of stomping on the pedals was increasing force on the wheels, which has in turn reduced mechanical efficiency.
 To counteract these forces, HED stiffened up the rear wheel so that no power would be lost to wheel flexing, thus putting more power into driving the bike forward.

 The HED Jet 6 Clincher Wheelset is available with either a Campagnolo or Shimano compatible freehub body.
 Please note that both freehub bodies accept 11-speed cassettes, and that they're easily swapped out with two 5mm hex keys.
-The wheels come with HED titanium-shafted skewers, valve extenders, and rim strips.
+The wheels come with HED steel-shafted skewers, valve extenders, and rim strips.
 Also worth mention is that HED does NOT recommend these wheels for riders exceeding 190lbs.